kmccol1/hostRecon/README.md

 ## Features

-- Efficient ICMP Echo Request (ping) implementation
+- **Fast & Efficient**: Designed for quick host discovery via ICMP Echo Requests.
-- Captures and analyzes responses from active hosts
+- **Low-Level Packet Manipulation**: Uses `libpcap` for low-level packet capture and injection.
-- Customizable source and destination IP addresses
+- **Multi-Host Scanning**: Allows the concurrent scanning of multiple hosts to save time.
-- Concurrent pinging of multiple hosts
+- **Customizable Network Configuration**: Set custom source and destination IP addresses.
-- Error handling for network interface and packet capturing
+- **Real-Time Active Host Display**: Instantly shows hosts that are up and responsive.
-- User-friendly output for active hosts
+- **Error Resilience**: Includes robust error handling for packet capture failures and network interface issues.

 ## Installation

 ### Prerequisites

-To run the **hostRecon** network scanner, you'll need the following:
+To run **hostRecon**, you will need the following:

 - **[libpcap](https://www.tcpdump.org/)**:
   - A packet capture library required for capturing and injecting packets.
-  - Installation can be done via your package manager:
+  - Install via your package manager:

     For Ubuntu/Debian: